yangsuiyun/master-python/01PythonStyle.md

 PEP8 PEP20  need to compared here

 ## Use f-string to format a string
-After python 3.6, f-string is suggested to use rather than %-formatting and str.format().
-It much more easily readable and faster.
+After python 3.6, f-string is suggested to use rather than %-formatting or str.format().
+It is much more easily readable and faster.
 * Multiline f-strings
 ```python
 >>> message = (